rlaphoenix/VSGAN/docs/terminology.rst

 Network
     A collection of interconnected components or nodes that work together to learn patterns in data.

+Block
+    A function or set of mathematical operations that processes input data in a specific way, such as convolution, normalization, or padding.

 Generator (G) Network
     Transformed input data to new output data based on the Networks layers.